-EuroVelo 19 goes through three countries (France, Belgium, and Netherlands) following the Meuse River from its source on the Langres plateau to its mouth in the North Sea.
+EuroVelo 19 goes through three countries (France, Belgium, and the Netherlands) following the Meuse River from its source on the Langres plateau to its mouth in the North Sea.
 You can expect to find beautiful natural reserves but also bustling cities and charming towns.

 Wait no more – jump on your bicycle to discover the historical richness of these regions and have fun in the different activities you will find on the route.
 After a day of cycling, pitch your tent in a remote area, enjoy the luxury of a fancy hotel or have a memorable night in an unusual accommodation.